 (2) Any such person may be granted more than one general purpose lease.

-(3) The area of land in respect of which any one general purpose lease may be granted shall not exceed 10 hectares, unless the Minister is satisfied that a larger area of land is required for the purposes of the lease, and shall be limited to such depth below the natural surface of the land as may be specified in the lease or, where no depth is so specified, to 15 metres below the lowest part of the natural surface of the land.
+(3) The area of land in respect of which any one general purpose lease may be granted shall not exceed 10 ha, unless the Minister is satisfied that a larger area of land is required for the purposes of the lease, and shall be limited to such depth below the natural surface of the land as may be specified in the lease or, where no depth is so specified, to 15 m below the lowest part of the natural surface of the land.

 (4) An application for the grant of a general purpose lease in respect of any land —